23.16.117 TRANSFER OF INTEREST TO NEW OWNER

 (b) Transfers resulting from foreclosure that do not meet all of the conditions set forth in (8)(a) require a new license application to be filed and gambling activities to cease pending approval of the application.

-(9) Transfers of ownership control of a licensed gambling operation into a receivership, trust, or an estate mandated by court order require an amended application to be filed.
+(9) Transfers of control of a licensed gambling operation into a receivership, trust, an estate mandated by court order, or to an attorney in fact actually exercising control under a power of attorney require an amended application to be filed.
 The transfer of ownership interest to an estate that results from the death of a licensee may be reported on Form 37.

 (a) Under this circumstance, gambling activity may continue pending the outcome of the license investigation if the following documents are submitted and determinations are made: